Toy Story 4

-Talks for a fourth film to Toy Story began in 2010, and Hanks stated that Pixar was working on the sequel in 2011.
-When the film was officially announced in November 2014 during an investor's call, it was reported that the film would be directed by Lasseter, who later announced it would be love story, after writing a film treatment with Stanton, and input from Pete Docter and Lee Unkrich, while Galyn Susman would served as the producer.
-Cooley was named co-director with Lasseter in March 2015, while Pixar president Jim Morris said it was not a continuation of the third film, who described the film as a romantic comedy.
-In July 2017 at the D23 Expo, Lasseter was stepping down and leaving Cooley as the sole director.
-New characters for the film were announced between in 2018 and 2019 along with new cast members.
-Composer Randy Newman returned to score the film, making his ninth collaboration with Pixar.
-The film is dedicated to Don Rickles (the voice of Mr. Potato Head) and animator Adam Burke, who died on April 6, 2017, and October 8, 2018, respectively.
+Talks for a fourth Toy Story film began in 2010, and Hanks stated that Pixar was working on the film in 2011.
+When the film was officially announced in November 2014 during an investor's call, it was reported that the film would be directed by Lasseter, who later announced it would be a love story, after writing a film treatment with Stanton, and input from Pete Docter and Lee Unkrich, while Galyn Susman would serve as the producer.
+Cooley was announced as the film's co-director in March 2015, while Pixar president Jim Morris described the film as a romantic comedy and said it would not be a continuation of the third film.
+In 2016, Cooley replaced Lasseter as the film's new director.
+New characters for the film were announced in 2018 and 2019 along with new cast members.
+Composer Randy Newman returned to score the film, marking his ninth collaboration with Pixar.

-Toy Story 4 premiered in Los Angeles on June 11, 2019, and was released in the United States on June 21.
-It grossed $1.073 billion worldwide, becoming the eighth-highest-grossing film of 2019.
-Like its predecessors, the film received critical acclaim, with praise for its story, humor, emotional weight, musical score, animation, and vocal performances.
+Toy Story 4 premiered in Hollywood, Los Angeles, on June 11, 2019, and was released in the United States on June 21.
+It grossed $1.074 billion worldwide, becoming the eighth-highest-grossing film of 2019 and is the highest-grossing film in the franchise, marginally surpassing Toy Story 3.
+Like its predecessors, the film received acclaim from critics, with praise for its story, humor, emotional depth, musical score, animation, and vocal performances.
 The film was nominated for two awards at the 92nd Academy Awards, winning Best Animated Feature, and received numerous other accolades.
-A sequel is in development.
+A sequel, Toy Story 5, is scheduled to be released on June 19, 2026.